wlav/cppyy/doc/source/installation.rst

 Wheels for the backend (``cppyy-cling``) are available on PyPI for GNU/Linux, MacOS-X, and MS Windows (both 32b and 64b).

-The Linux wheels are built on manylinux, but with gcc 5.5, not the 4.8.2 that ships with manylinux1, since cppyy exposes C++ APIs and g++ introduced ABI incompatibilities starting with its 5 series forward.
+The Linux wheels are built for manylinux2014, but with the dual ABI enabled.
-Using 4.8.2 would have meant that any software using cppyy would have to be (re)compiled for the older gcc ABI, which the odds don't favor.
-Note that building cppyy fully with 4.8.2 (and requiring the old ABI across the board) does work.

 The wheels for MS Windows were build with MSVC Community Edition 2017.

 There are no wheels for the ``CPyCppyy`` and ``cppyy`` packages, to allow